 Public mass shootings account for a tiny fraction of the country’s gun deaths, but they are uniquely terrifying because they occur without warning in the most mundane places.
 Most of the victims are chosen not for what they have done but simply for where they happen to be.

-Mass shootings are a small slice of total gun deaths
+Public mass shootings are a small slice of gun deaths

 This tally begins Aug.
 1, 1966, when a student sniper fired down on passersby from the observation deck of a clock tower at the University of Texas.
 By the time police killed him, 17 other people were dead or dying.
 As Texas Monthly’s Pamela Colloff wrote, the shooting “ushered in the notion that any group of people, anywhere — even walking around a university campus on a summer day — could be killed at random by a stranger.”